librelane/librelane/docs/source/glossary.md

     quite literally submitted to the foundries on tape.
 Nowadays it's more like an FTP server, but the term stuck.

+ECO

+    Short for Engineering Change Order.

+    Used as a catch-all term for manual modifications of netlists that have been processed by tools.
+Can be used for last-minute physical or timing violation fixes and/or logical fixes.
 ```